AhmedTaha012/ObstacaleAvoid-Robot-QLearning/README.md

 The states are the sensory information resulting from the robot’s space observation.
 Our robot is using ultrasonic sensors for the purpose of determining the obstacles around it.
 The robot uses both the right and the left sensors to determine the current state.
-The readings of the sensors are converted to one of five values:\
+The readings of the sensors are converted to one of four values:\
 0 No obstacles\
 1 There is no obstacle on the right but there is a one on the left\
 2 There is no obstacle on the left but there is a one on the right\